elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 - February 2002, a logic bomb was planted by a programmer at Deutsche Morgan Grenfell
   - It was discovered before it went off but took months to remove
 - 2012, a contractor for the US Army placed a logic bomb into the payroll systems for the US Army Reserves
-  - The motivation was that his employer had lost the contract to build the system
+  - His employer had lost the contract to build the system which would affect his job

 ---